Mar 20, 2020 · 5 min read

 My Acne’s Too Close To My Heart

 Whether it’s on your body or your face, we normally can’t blame acne on any one cause.
-Acne is multifactorial, meaning many factors can contribute, including bacteria, fungus, clogged pores, and hormones.
+Many factors can contribute to chest acne, including bacteria, fungus, clogged pores, and hormones.

 Start your free trial (plus shipping and handling)

 Here are some common culprits behind body breakouts.

 Sweat.
 While sweat itself doesn’t cause breakouts, it can play a role in creating the ideal environment for acne-causing bacteria to proliferate — especially where friction is involved, like if you’re exercising in a sweat-soaked sports bra!
 If you break a sweat, shower or change clothes right away.

 Fabric.
 Our clothes and sheets can soak up sweat and pore-clogging product residue, which can play a role in breakouts.
 Swap out your non-workout clothes, as well as your bedding, more frequently.
 You can also wear loose-fitting clothing while exercising, and sweat-wicking fabrics could help as well!

 Laundry.
 There’s a chance your laundry detergent and fabric softener are contributing to breakouts!
 Look for a detergent without sodium lauryl sulfate or sodium laureth sulfate, like Puracy Natural Laundry Detergent.
 You can also try skipping fabric softener when washing your pillowcases, sheets, bras, and pajamas — fabric softeners can deposit a waxy residue onto fabric that might clog pores if you’re acne-prone.
 There’s no medical proof that this helps, but there’s no harm in trying — especially if you’re tackling a tough breakout.